Capital punishment in Nevada: Death row

-The men's death row in Nevada is located at Ely State Prison.
+The men's death row in Nevada is located at High Desert State Prison.
 The death row for women is in the Florence McClure Women's Correctional Center (previously Southern Nevada Women's Correctional Center).

 The execution chamber, which opened in 2016, is located at Ely State Prison.
 Prior to 2016, executions by the state of Nevada were still designated to be carried out in the former gas chamber at the otherwise closed Nevada State Prison.
 Due to a lack of elevator access, this former gas chamber was not compliant with the Americans with Disabilities Act of 1990 (ADA).
 Greg Cox, the director of the Nevada Department of Corrections, stated that he anticipated a legal challenge to carrying out the execution there if an execution date is set.
 That, and the inconvenience of re-opening the prison to conduct an execution at the only place the law allowed, led to the construction of the new execution chamber at Ely and the amendment of the law, making it the new sole place for executions.
 There was some local humor about the old place of execution being closed because it was unsafe.

+Of the twelve people executed in Nevada since the reinstatement of capital punishment, all but one of them had waived their appeals.